vishalps2606/JavaPractice/README.md

 In this repository, I will push the codes that I will find helpful for the CSE persons, so that they can learn the things.

 ### Ques1 Problem Statement
+Write a program to return those elements of the array those sum is equal to 0.
+Input - arr = [-1, -2, 3, 4, 11]
+Output - -1 -2 3

 ### Ques2 Problem Statement
 The car service station caters to different types of cars – Hatchback, Sedan, SUV.